The end of the financial year is rapidly approaching, and so is the time to lodge your tax return for 2019-2020.

 You are probably already aware that there are some specific work-related expenses you can claim as a lawyer.
 But are you sure you are claiming everything you are entitled to in order to - hopefully - receive some cash back?

-For example, did you know you can claim the annual cost of Supreme Court library fees?
+For example, did you know the ATO has simplified the way you can claim working from home expenses to help those working remotely during COVID-19?
 Ahead of the June 30 deadline, we have listed some other things you may not know you can - or can’t - claim for this financial year.